Five Legal Requirements for Starting a Small Business

 If you are planning on operating nationally or providing online services, you may want to consider getting your business name trademarked.
 A DBA name or incorporated business name will not offer brand protection in the 49 states where your business is not registered.
 While trademarking is not a requirement, it will provide stronger protection for your brand.
 This process involves applying for a trademark with the U.S. Patent and Trademark Office.
 If you do want to pursue a trademark, start by conducting a comprehensive search to make sure the name you want to use is available.

 Any business that operates as a corporation or partnership or has employees will need an Employer Identification Number (EIN) from the IRS.
-An EIN identifies your business for tax purposes—think of it like a Social Security number for your business—and you can use to open a business bank account, file tax returns, and apply for business licenses.
+An EIN identifies your business for tax purposes—think of it as a Social Security number for your business—and you can use to open a business bank account, file tax returns, and apply for business licenses.
 The easiest way to apply for an EIN is online via the IRS EIN Assistant.
-If you operate as a sole proprietorship, you are not required to obtain an EIN although obtaining one is a way to create additional separation between business and personal liability.
+If you operate as a sole proprietorship, you are not required to obtain an EIN, although obtaining one is a way to create additional separation between business and personal liability.

 Independent professionals also need to be aware of federal tax obligations—income, self-employment, estimated, employer, and excise taxes.
 Your specific business structure will determine your federal tax obligations as well as the forms you use to report these taxes.
 The U.S. Small Business Administration (SBA) provides information about these taxes and forms.